log-oscon/Standards/Stylesheets/Coding Style.md

 ## CSS

-### Naming Conventions

-* Use lowercase and separate words with hyphens, don't use camelCase or snake_case.
-An exception to this is to override some out

-### Location-based Styling

-Never use it.
-We code in WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
-Add a modifier class to your block based on its location and apply your overrides/extensions to that class.
-(Outside the WordPress environment the advice is the same!)

 ### Format

+* Use soft-tabs with a two space indent.
+Spaces are the only way to guarantee code renders the same in any person’s environment.
-* Include one space before the opening braces
+* Include one space before the opening braces.

 ```css
 /* Bad */